Progressive Conservative Party of Newfoundland and Labrador: Moores era (1971–1979)

 While the Moores government was successful in implementing democratic reforms, his government had little impact on improving Newfoundland's economy.
 Much of his time in power was monopolized with completing unfinished industrial projects negotiated by Smallwood, many of which were unsuccessful.
 The government tried to re-negotiate the sale of Upper Churchill Hydro electricity to Hydro-Quebec, but was unsuccessful.
 In 1974, $160 million was paid the British Newfoundland Corporation (BRINCO) to buy back water rights and obtain a controlling interest in the Churchill Falls (Labrador) Corporation Limited, with hopes of developing hydro power on the Lower Churchill river.
 However, the government was not able to negotiate a transmission route across Quebec to sell power into the North American market.
 The Stephenville linerboard mill was another drain on government money and resources.
 By the time Moores took office in 1972, the mill's projected cost had increased from $75 million to $122 million, and government guarantees had more than doubled from $53 million to $110 million.
 The mill was losing $100 on every ton of linerboard it produced by 1976, and needed government subsidies to stay afloat.
 The province closed the mill, owned by the Crown corporation Labrador Linerboard Limited, in August 1977 and sold the mill to Abitibi-Price Ltd. for $43.5 million.
 The Come By Chance Refinery also cost the government millions of dollars in loans, including $60 million in 1975.
 The refinery was $42 million in debt to the province when it filed for bankruptcy in 1976.

 With so much money and resources being spent on industrial projects, the Moores government was unable to follow through on promises of rural development.
-Between five and 10 percent of government spending was earmarked for fisheries, agriculture, forestry, tourism, and rural development.
+Between five and 10% of government spending was earmarked for fisheries, agriculture, forestry, tourism, and rural development.
 While Moores disagreed with Smallwood's resettlement plans outmigration of rural to urban areas continued without government intervention.
 The province's fishery struggled, due to overcapacity in the industry.
 Unemployment was a major problem in the province, which was only exacerbated by an increasing birth rate since the 1940s.
 During its first five years in power, the Moores administration increased the public service from 7,600 employees to 9,300.
 By 1977, the province was spending more money on salaries than it received in tax revenues.
-At the same time, the province unemployment rate was estimated at 34 percent.
+At the same time, the province unemployment rate was estimated at 34%.
 Newfoundland relied on loans and federal transfer payments to pay salaries, finance industrial project and fund other expenditures.
 Moores announced he was retiring as premier in 1979.
 When he left office, the provincial debt was approximately $2.6 billion, up from $970 million in 1972.